scaleway/terraform-provider-scaleway/docs/resources/vpc_gateway_network.md

 }
 ```

-### Create a gateway network with a static IP address
+### Create a GatewayNetwork with a static IP address

 ```terraform
 resource scaleway_vpc_private_network pn01 {